 Will my insurance cover testing?

 We do not accept insurance reimbursement for psychological testing.
-In addition, Educational testing (that is not part of a full diagnostic evaluation) and testing for Kindergarten admission or Gifted Admission is NOT covered by insurance.
+In addition, Educational testing (that is not part of a full diagnostic evaluation) and testing for Kindergarten admission or Gifted Admission is NOT covered by insurance, not matter what provider you use.
 Insurance does not pay for elective educational testing where there is no clinical diagnosis.

 How should I prepare my child for testing?